friend1ws/friend1ws.github.io/index.md

 We have developed a novel statistical framework to identify somatic variants causing splicing changes, and applied it to ~9,000 cancer exome and transcriptome sequencing data, generating a catalogue of splicing associated variants ([Shiraishi et al., bioRxiv, 2017](https://www.biorxiv.org/content/early/2017/09/28/162560)).
-I would like to reveal
-and are planning to elucidate their relationships in various aspects.
+The next step would be to obtain more comprehensive relationships through further analysis (especially whole genome sequencing data).
+Also, I would like to tailor these insight to precision medicine.

 ### [](#header-3)Cancer Genome Analysis Platform